AlexSD92/ckc_lifts/README.md

 4. As a user, I like what I have seen on your site, but would like more information.
     - User arrives at the home page and clicks 'Contact'.
 On contact, user can complete the 'Contact Us' form with their query.
 User completes the form and is forwarded to a 'Thank You' page where it is acknowledged they have successfully submitted the form and that a member of CKC Lifts will be in contact to answer their query.
 5. As a user, I like what I have seen on your site, and would like to be able to sign up.
     - User arrives at the home page and clicks 'Contact'.
-On contact, user can comlete the 'Sign Up' form and select which plan they would like to sign up to.
-User completes the form and is forwarded to a 'Thank You' page where it is acknowledged that they have succesfully sumbitted the form and that a member of CKC Lifts will be in contact to answer their query.
+On contact, user can complete the 'Sign Up' form and select which plan they would like to sign up to.
+User completes the form and is forwarded to a 'Thank You' page where it is acknowledged that they have successfully submitted the form and that a member of CKC Lifts will be in contact to answer their query.

 - Returning User:

 1. I started out on the beginner plan and would like to move to intermediate.
     - User arrives at the home page and clicks 'Contact'.
-On contact, user can comlete the 'Sign Up' form and select which plan they would like to sign up to.
-User completes the form and is forwarded to a 'Thank You' page where it is acknowledged that they have succesfully sumbitted the form and that a member of CKC Lifts will be in contact to answer their query.
+On contact, user can complete the 'Sign Up' form and select which plan they would like to sign up to.
+User completes the form and is forwarded to a 'Thank You' page where it is acknowledged that they have successfully submitted the form and that a member of CKC Lifts will be in contact to answer their query.
 2. I started out on the intermediate plan and would like to move to advanced.
     - User arrives at the home page and clicks 'Contact'.
-On contact, user can comlete the 'Sign Up' form and select which plan they would like to sign up to.
-User completes the form and is forwarded to a 'Thank You' page where it is acknowledged that they have succesfully sumbitted the form and that a member of CKC Lifts will be in contact to answer their query.
+On contact, user can complete the 'Sign Up' form and select which plan they would like to sign up to.
+User completes the form and is forwarded to a 'Thank You' page where it is acknowledged that they have successfully submitted the form and that a member of CKC Lifts will be in contact to answer their query.
 3. I have a question about your gym after looking at your site.
     - User arrives at the home page and clicks 'Contact'.
 On contact, user can complete the 'Contact Us' form with their query.
 User completes the form and is forwarded to a 'Thank You' page where it is acknowledged they have successfully submitted the form and that a member of CKC Lifts will be in contact to answer their query.
 4. I read the information your site had on squats and would like to view some images of your gym.